Fergeo134/FerGeo.github.io/index.md

  Emergency First Response (Certified by PADI)

 ### Other interests
-I´m a Rescue Diver on my way to Dive Master, a grey belt archcher and a videogames enthusiast.
+I'm a Rescue Diver on my way to Dive Master and a grey belt archcher.

 ### Contact Information: